agronskiy/gronskiy.com/content/posts/2023-03-vim-tmux-ssh-copy/index.md

 > **TL;DR**
 >
-> I spend a majority of my development in terminal: from my Mac which acts as a thin client, I stay over `ssh` into `tmux` on my main Linux workstation and numerous other boxes, with my main IDE being `neovim`.
+> I spend a majority of my development in terminal: from my Mac which acts as a thin development client, I stay over `ssh` into `tmux` on my main Linux workstation and numerous other boxes, with my main IDE a.k.a. `neovim` running remotely.
 Sometimes, from that `tmux` I connect over another `ssh` and fire `tmux` on a box over two hops from my cosy Mac.
 >
 > This worked smoothly with one common caveat: I need to be able, from time to time, to select-and-copy into my local